naveen-kumawat/Airport-Distance-Map/README.md

 Or just download the ZIP and extract it.

 ## 🧪 Step 3: Try It Out

--- Move the markers around the map.
+- Move the markers around the map.
--- Watch the distance update in real-time.
+- Watch the distance update in real-time.
--- Observe the animated airplane flying between points.
+- Observe the animated airplane flying between points.

+---

 ## 📚 Learning Purpose

 This project is ideal for:

--- Web development beginners
+- 🧑‍💻 Web development beginners
--- Students learning JavaScript/Vue.js/D3.js
+- 📘 Students learning JavaScript, Vue.js, or D3.js
--- Anyone interested in interactive maps or distance calculations -- Portfolio showcase project
+- 🌍 Anyone interested in interactive maps or real-time distance calculations
+- 💼 Developers looking to build a portfolio-worthy frontend project

 ## 🔗 Connect & Support

 If you enjoyed this project or learned something new:

-🌟 Star this repo
+- 🌟 Star this repo
-📺 Subscribe to Search4Code on YouTube
+- 📺 Subscribe to Search4Code on YouTube
-💬 Leave feedback or ideas in the comments
+- 💬 Leave feedback or ideas in the comments
-📢 Share with others to support!
+- 📢 Share with others to support!

 ## 🧾 License
 This project is open source and available under the MIT License.